Medicare Reimbursement for SCODI of the Posterior Segment

 If both tests are performed concurrently, use the primary indication for testing as the deciding factor and choose just one code – not both.

 Q: What are the indications for SCODI-P?

-A: The list of eligible diagnoses is lengthy and includes glaucoma, macular degeneration, and other posterior segment diseases.
-Payer policies vary significantly.
+A: The list of diagnoses is lengthy and includes glaucoma, macular degeneration, and other posterior segment diseases.
+Specific lists of covered diagnoses vary by payer.

 Q: What documentation is required in the medical record to support a claim for SCODI-P?

 A: In addition to a printout or proof that images exist, the chart should contain: